 EITF Issue No. 07-4, Application of the Two Class Method Under FASB Statement No. 128, Earnings Per Share, to Master Limited Partnerships ("MLP") ("EITF 07-4").
 The FASB ratified the final consensus on EITF 07-4 on March 26, 2008.
 The key elements of the final consensus relate to: (a) the scope of the issue; (b) when Incentive Distribution Rights ("IDRs") are considered participating securities under the two-class method for Earnings Per Share ("EPS"); (c) the calculation provisions; and (d) the transition and effective date.
 EITF 07-4 addresses how current period earnings of an MLP should be allocated to the general partner, limited partners, and, when applicable, the holder of IDRs when applying the two-class method under Statement 128.
 EITF 07-4 applies to MLPs that are required to make incentive distributions when certain thresholds have been met regardless of whether the IDR is a separate limited partner interest or embedded in the general partner interest.
 EITF 07-4 only addresses incentive distributions that are treated as equity distributions and does not address whether the incentive distributions are compensation or equity distributions.
 Specifically, if IDRs are separate from the general partner interest, then they are considered separate participating securities for purposes of applying the two-class method of determining EPS.
 Under this situation, the two-class method is used to determine EPS for the general partner interest, limited partner interest and the IDR holders' interest.
 EITF 07-4 provides that when earnings for the period exceed distributions, the excess undistributed earnings are to be allocated to the general partner, limited partners and holders of the IDRs based on the terms of the partnership agreement related to the allocation of income.
 When distributions for the period exceed earnings, the income is first allocated equal to the actual distributions.
 The resulting deficit is allocated to the general partner, limited partners and holders of the IDRs based on the terms of the partnership agreement related to the allocation of losses.
 EITF 07-4 is effective with the first fiscal year beginning after December 15, 2008, including interim periods within those fiscal years, and requires retrospective application of the guidance to all periods presented.
 Early application is prohibited.
-We do not expect the adoption of EITF 07-4 to have an impact on the calculation of ETE's earnings per unit.
+Accordingly, we are required to record and disclose EPS information following existing GAAP until January 1, 2009.
+While the actual impact of EITF 07-4 will depend on each specific period's earnings and distributions, the principles established in such EITF differ significantly from the present method used to compute earnings per unit when earnings exceed distributions.
+Depending on the actual earnings achieved, the impact of EITF 07-4 on the computation of our earnings per limited partner unit may be significant.
+Had we applied EITF 07-4 basic earnings per limited partner unit would have been \$0.94 and \$3.32 for the three and nine months ended September 30, 2008, respectively.
+Diluted earnings per limited partner unit would have been \$0.94 and \$3.31 for the three and nine months ended September 30, 2008, respectively.